drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/scSplit.rst

 Correlating Cluster to Donor Reference SNP Genotypes (optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If you have reference SNP genotypes for some or all of the donors in your pool, you can identify which cluster is best correlated with each donor in your reference SNP genotypes.
 We have provided a script that will do this and provide a heatmap correlation figure and the predicted individual that should be assigned for each cluster.
-You can either run it with the script by providing the reference SNP genotypes (``$VCF``), the cluster SNP genotypes (``$OUTDIR/scSplit.vcf``) and the output directory (``$OUTDIR``) You can run this script with:
+You can either run it with the script by providing the reference SNP genotypes (``$VCF``), the cluster SNP genotypes (``$SCSPLIT_OUTDIR/scSplit.vcf``) and the output directory (``$SCSPLIT_OUTDIR``) You can run this script with:

 .. admonition:: Note